mono/website/docs/database-access/adonet.md

 |Oracle<br/> (Mono)|System.Data.OracleClient /<br/> System.Data.OracleClient|TestOracleClient.cs at<br/> System.Data.OracleClient/Test|
 |ODBC<br/> (Mono)|System.Data.Odbc /<br/> System.Data|OdbcTest.cs (to connect to MS SQL Server)at<br/> System.Data/Test|

--   [Testing non-connection classes](/community/contributing/test-suite/) are done via mono's modified version of NUnit.
+-   [Testing non-connection classes](/community/contributing/test-suite/) are done via Mono's modified version of NUnit.

 -   To run all the NUnit tests for Mono, you need the mcs source. cd to the root of the mcs source.
 To run it: